Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 Voir le [Lisez-moi] en français.

-[Dynamic Item Sets] is a module for [Omeka S] that allows to attach automatically items to item sets via a standard query..
+[Dynamic Item Sets] is a module for [Omeka S] that allows to include items in item sets automatically via a standard query, via two ways, so the items will be removed (dynamic item sets) or not (static item sets filled dynamically) from the item sets if their metadata does not match any more.

 For example, it is possible to create an item set bringing together all the items with blue color, or all items with type Audio or all items of the 14th